alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/Search.rst

   ================== ================================
    Field              Description
   ================== ================================
-  total_pages         The total number of pages avalaibles current_page        The number of the page related to the results avalaible_results 	The amount of results avalaible through this query.
-This number may be lower than avalaible results ; SphinxSearch Engine has a limited number of results which can be retrieved and is, by default 1000.
-However, this limit can be configured total_results       The amount of results corresponding to the query error               A string with an error from the searchengine warning             A string with a warning from the searchengine query_time          The time of the query execution by search engine in seconds search_indexes      The searchIndexes used by search engine results             The list of avalaible collections query               The query sent to the search engine suggestions
+  total_pages         The total number of pages available current_page        The number of the page related to the results available_results 	The amount of results available through this query.
+This number may be lower than available results ; SphinxSearch Engine has a limited number of results which can be retrieved and is, by default 1000.
+However, this limit can be configured total_results       The amount of results corresponding to the query error               A string with an error from the searchengine warning             A string with a warning from the searchengine query_time          The time of the query execution by search engine in seconds search_indexes      The searchIndexes used by search engine results             The list of available collections query               The query sent to the search engine suggestions
   ================== ================================

 Query Sample
 ------------

 Request all records, filter those on databox_id 58 on status 4 and those on databox_id 52 on status 5 : On databox_id 52, only records
 with status number 5 “off” are returned, and on databox_id 58, only records with status number 4 “on” are returned.

   .. code-block:: bash

     curl -v -d "oauth_token=xxxxxxx&status[4][on][]=58&status[5][off][]=52" https://mydomain.tld/api/v1/records/search/

 Request all records on collection base_id 85 :

   .. code-block:: bash

     curl -v -d "oauth_token=xxxxxxx&bases[]=85" https://mydomain.tld/api/v1/records/search/

 Search the query “house” in the “Object” or “Credit” fields :

   .. code-block:: bash